u-wave/http-api/README.md

  - `secret` - A string or Buffer containing a secret used to encrypt authentication tokens.
 It's important that this is the same as the `secret` option passed to the core library and the `createHttpApi` function.
+ - `onError` - Error handler function, use for recording errors.
+First parameter is the WebSocket instance that caused the error, second is the error itself.
+   The WebSocket instance may be `null` if the error occurred in the server itself, unrelated to a connection.

 **Example**